 HE Abdulla Lootah, Director General of the Prime Minister’s Office at the Ministry of Cabinet Affairs, and Vice President of UAE National Committee on SDGs, said women played a “pivotal role in the advancement of countries and societies”, and that success with the UN’s sustainable development goals “requires joint efforts” to “empower women working in the private sector”.

-If you would like more information about Aurora50’s bespoke company accelerator programmes, please get in touch.
+If you would like more information about Aurora50’s customisable company accelerator for management, AIM, please get in touch.